How to find (and keep!) Sexting Buddies

 As anyone who’s done it knows, there’s no other social situation quite like sexting.
 It’s not quite the same as a hook-up, but it’s also not a casual chat either.
 There are issues of consent involved as well, which makes things even more complicated.
 Daunted?
 Don’t be – just keep these simple tips in mind.

 Not all sexting involves pictures or video, but when it does, things can get awkward very quickly.
-You may not have any idea what the other person looks like at first, and then be put on the spot when they suddenly send you a sexy photo and you realize you don’t find them attractive.
+You may not have any idea what the other person looks like at first.
+Or, put on the spot when they suddenly send you a sexy photo and you realize you don’t find them attractive.
 Something is too big, too small, too hairy, too jiggly, too strangely shaped – but whatever the reason for this, you should try to show as little of that negative reaction as possible to your partner.
 It’s okay to just end the encounter if you really don’t have any interest left, but even though they’ll probably guess what happened, don’t point it out.
 Treat them as you would want to be treated in that situation.

 Respect Your Partner’s Time